AppZung/react-native-code-push/docs/setup-windows.md

 2. In the above files, replace any occurance of `CodePushDemoAppCpp` with the name of your application

-3. Enter your application's app version and deployment key to the `configMap` object at the top of your app's `OnLaunched` method in `App.cpp`:
+3. Enter your application's app version and release channel public ID to the `configMap` object at the top of your app's `OnLaunched` method in `App.cpp`:

 ```c++
 ...